TheThingsArchive/ttn/amqp/README.md

 TTN makes use of an AMQP Topic exchange (`amq.topic`).
 See [this](https://www.rabbitmq.com/tutorials/amqp-concepts.html) for details.

 AMQP is not yet available in the public network.
-The main reasons for this are:
-_security_, _scalability_ and the AMQP protocol not being _standardised_ yet.

 * Host: The address of the handler on which your application is registered.
 * Port: `5672`